neuefische/wd-flipped-classroom-curriculum/sessions/css-positioning/README.md

 ## Inform: Session Guide

-Use the [Demo Start](https://github.com/neuefische/web-exercises/tree/main/sessions/css-positioning/demo-start) to guide through the session and demonstrate the behavior of the `position` property.
+Use the [Demo Start](https://github.com/neuefische/web-exercises/tree/main/sessions/css-positioning/demo-start to guide through the session and demonstrate the behavior of the `position` property.

-You can use this [🔗 **CodeSandbox**](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/css-positioning/demo-start) or develop locally with Visual Studio Code:
+You can use this demo by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-positioning/demo-start
 ```

-See [Demo End](https://github.com/neuefische/web-exercises/tree/main/sessions/css-positioning/demo-end) for the finalized version of the Demo.
+See [Demo End](https://github.com/neuefische/web-exercises/tree/main/sessions/css-positioning/demo-end for the finalized version of the Demo.

-You can use this [🔗 **CodeSandbox**](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/css-positioning/demo-end) or checkout locally:
+You can check the final version by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-positioning/demo-end